w3c/webevolve-series/2026/01-generative-ui/report-en.md

 ** NOTE: This is a machine-translated document and is provided for reference only.
 In case of any discrepancies, the [Chinese version](/report-zh.md) shall prevail. **

-# Generative UI Special Exchange Meeting Summary
+# Generative UI Special Session Summary

 - [Overview](#overview)
 - [Opening Discussion (Chunming Hu, Zuo Wang)](#opening-discussion-chunming-hu-zuo-wang)